 Saint Louis University is committed to providing a healthy environment where research activities requiring hazardous materials, such as biohazards, chemicals and radioactive materials can be used effectively and safely.

 In compliance with federal and state regulations and to provide a safe working environment at SLU, we provide laboratory-related safety training and orientation modules on a continuing basis throughout the year.

-Laboratory Safety & Compliance Training is a one-hour session providing training in the areas of general safety, chemical safety, biological safety and local, state and federal compliance requirements.
-All principal investigators, research faculty, staff, students and volunteers are required to attend this one-hour course once every 12 months.
+Laboratory Safety and Compliance Training is a one-hour session providing training in general safety, chemical safety, biological safety and local, state and federal compliance requirements.
+All principal investigators, research faculty, staff, students and volunteers must take this training once every 12 months.

 This training is required for all those individuals who may come in contact with human blood, human cell lines, or potentially infectious material as a part of their jobs.
 The refresher training is required annually.

 DOT and/or IATA training is required for employees who package, ship or receive infectious materials at Saint Louis University.
-The online DOT training module, for shipping materials by ground, can be accessed through Skillsoft.
+The online DOT training module for shipping materials by ground can be accessed through Skillsoft.
 The online IATA training module for shipping materials by air can also be found at Skillsoft.

 This required four-hour session provides orientation and training in safely handling radioactive materials used in research.
 All principal investigators and research laboratory staff must complete the radiation safety orientation class before beginning work with radioactive materials.
 Individuals who work in laboratories where radioactive materials are used but who will not be working directly with radionuclides are also encouraged to attend the radiation safety orientation course.
 This session is offered monthly.

 Register for Radiation Safety Orientation by contacting Kevin Ferguson at email@example.com.